-The annual incentive bonus RSUs for performance in 2023 will appear in the Summary Compensation Table for 2024, as they were granted in February 2024.
+The annual incentive bonus RSUs for performance in 2024, representing an award level equal to 57% of target, will appear in the Summary Compensation Table for 2025, as they were granted in February 2025.
 These RSUs vest in two equal annual installments, consistent with past practice for Mr. Belardi.

 Annual Cash Partner Benefits Stipend.
-Messrs.
-Kelly and Suydam receive an annual cash benefits stipend of \$250,000 that may be used for benefits or for other purposes and helps support the well-being of our partners.
+Mr. Kelly and Ms. Chatterjee receive an annual cash benefits stipend of \$250,000 that may be used for benefits or for other purposes and helps support the well-being of our partners.
 The benefits stipend assists us in recruiting talent and inspiring our professionals to become partners.